SPECIALTIES OF Nagoya Food Tour

 Can I cancel or reschedule the tour?

-If you cancel more than one week in advance a cancelation fee of 10% will be charged.
-Within one week the cancelation fee will be 20% and cancelation within 24 hours of the tour will have a cancellation fee of 50% of the tour price.
+If you cancel more than one week in advance you will get a full refund.
+Within one week of the tour, the cancelation fee will be 10%, and cancelation within 24 hours of the tour will have a cancellation fee of 50% of the tour price.

 It might, however, be possible to change the date of your tour at no extra charge.
 Make sure to send us an email early enough to inquire about changes.